Why a Foreign LLC Does Not Protect Florida Residents

 Alper Law served as co-counsel in Schanck.
 The decision eliminated the last procedural workaround for establishing foreign situs through certificated interests.
 Certificates remain useful for tenants by the entirety documentation and internal governance, but they do not create a jurisdictional shield.

-Florida Courts Can Compel Action on Foreign Assets
+Can Florida Courts Compel Action on Foreign Assets?

 The Sargeant decision created a conflict between Florida’s appellate districts.
-The First DCA in Schanck had reached the opposite conclusion—that in personam jurisdiction over the debtor was sufficient.
+The First DCA in Schanck had reached the opposite conclusion, that in personam jurisdiction over the debtor was sufficient.
 The Florida Supreme Court resolved the conflict in 2022.

 In Shim v.
 Buechel (Fla.
 2022), the debtor held a $4 million check in South Korea.
 The judgment creditor asked the trial court to compel the debtor to turn over the foreign asset.
 The trial court denied the motion, citing Sargeant and the lack of in rem jurisdiction over property in a foreign country.